GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

     rm broker.keytab
     ```

-### Using the Authorizer

-The Authorizer is a simple Web UI that users must use to authorize the broker.
-Follow these steps to deploy and use the
-Authorizer:

-1. The Authorizer app uses a global HTTPS load balancer that which requires a TLS certificate and private key.
-    Follow these steps to configure the balancer in the Kubenetes Engine cluster:

-    a)  Download the Authorizer's TLS secrets from Secret Manager:
+4. Reload the broker application so it can fetch the keytab:

     ```shell
-        gcloud beta secrets versions access latest --secret authorizer-tls-crt > authorizer-tls.crt gcloud beta secrets versions access latest --secret authorizer-tls-key > authorizer-tls.key
+    helm upgrade --recreate-pods broker-server kubernetes/broker-server
     ```

-    b)  Upload the secrets to the Kubernetes Engine cluster:

-        ```shell
-        kubectl create secret generic authorizer-tls \
-          --from-file=tls.crt=authorizer-tls.crt \
-          --from-file=tls.key=authorizer-tls.key
-        ```

-    c)  Delete the secrets from your local filesystem:

-        ```shell
-        rm authorizer-tls.crt
-        rm authorizer-tls.key
-        ```

-2. Deploy the Authorizer app:

-    ```shell
-    export BROKER_VERSION=$(cat VERSION)
-    helm install --set authorizer.image=gcr.io/gcp-token-broker/authorizer:${BROKER_VERSION} -f deploy/${PROJECT}/values_override.yaml --name authorizer kubernetes/authorizer
-    ```

-3. Verify that the broker pod is running:

-    ```shell
-    kubectl get pods
-    ```

-    The output should be similar to:

-    ```
-    NAME                                     READY   STATUS    RESTARTS   AGE
-    authorizer-deployment-xxxxxxxx           1/1     Running   0          10s
-    ```

-4. Open the authorizer page in your browser (`https://[your.authorizer.hostname]`).

-    **Notes:**
-    *   If you're trying to access the authorizer page right after deploying
-        the authorizer app with the `helm install` command, your browser might return
-        an error with a 502 code when loading the authorizer page.
-This means that the load
-        balancer is still being deployed.
-It might take a few minutes for this deployment to complete.
-        Wait for a few seconds, and then refresh the page.
-Try this until the page works and the
-        authorizer UI appears.
-    *   If you used a self-signed certificate for the authorizer app, the browser will display
-        a warning (In Chrome, you see a message that says "Your connection is not private").
-        You can ignore this warning and proceed to loading the page (In Chrome, click the "Advanced"
-        button then click the "Proceed" link).

-5. Click "Authorize".
-You are redirected to the Google login page.

-6. Enter the credentials for one of the three users you created in the [Prerequisites](#prerequisites) section.

-7. Read the consent form, then click "Allow".
-You are redirected back to
-    the authorizer page, and are greeted with a "Success" message.
-The
-    broker now has authority to generate GCP access tokens on the user's behalf.

-### Starting the broker service

-1. Run the following command to deploy the broker service on the GKE cluster:

-    ```shell
-    export BROKER_VERSION=$(cat VERSION)
-    helm install --set broker.image=gcr.io/gcp-token-broker/broker-server:${BROKER_VERSION} -f deploy/${PROJECT}/values_override.yaml --name broker-server kubernetes/broker-server
-    ```

-2. Verify that the broker pod is running:

-    ```shell
-    kubectl get pods
-    ```

-    The output should be similar to:

-    ```
-    NAME                                     READY   STATUS    RESTARTS   AGE
-    authorizer-deployment-xxxxxxxx           1/1     Running   0          2m39s
-    broker-deployment-xxxxxxxx               1/1     Running   0          12s
-    ```

-3. Wait until an external IP has been assigned to the broker service.
-You can
-    check the status by running the following command in a different terminal,
-    and by looking up the `EXTERNAL-IP` value:

-    ```shell
-    kubectl get service broker-service
-    ```

-4. You are now ready to do some testing.
+5. You are now ready to do some testing.
 Refer to the [tutorials](../tutorials/index.md) section to run
     some sample Hadoop jobs and try out the broker's functionality.

-## Notes about Helm
+## Managing deployments with Helm

 *   Run these commands if you'd like to restart the broker and authorizer pods:

     ```shell
     helm upgrade --recreate-pods broker-server kubernetes/broker-server
     helm upgrade --recreate-pods authorizer kubernetes/broker-server
     ```

-*   Run these commands if you'd like to delete the broker and authorizer pods:
+*   Run these commands if you'd like to delete the broker and authorizer deployments:

     ```shell
     helm delete broker-server --purge